Dariush-Mehdiaraghi/bachelor_project/README.md

 ## What?
 Why?
 This project should offer a new way to engage with soundsynthesis.
 The synthesizer detects a bottle and changes it's timbre accoridingly to the type of bottle.
 For example a redwine bottle sounds pretty smooth and elegant.
 I did this because probably every musician sooner or later runs into a creative blockade (espacially if you only play one instrument like me).
-This synth should move you away from your normal workflow and makes you look at soundsynthesis less as a combination of a bunch of knobs and more as a combination of a bunch of bottles.
+This synth should move you away from your normal workflow and make you look at soundsynthesis less as a combination of a bunch of knobs and more as a combination of a bunch of bottles.

 ## Hardware
 The following are the basic hardware components used to build the synth.
 All the plans for making the enclosure can be found [here](./plans).
 You will also need some M3x16 skrews and 2.5M spacers.